Table of Contents

-The Turtles emerged as a prominent force in the world of rock and pop.
 With a name inspired by the slow-moving, shell-clad reptile, The Turtles were anything but sluggish in their musical pursuits.

 Formed in Los Angeles, California, in 1965, the band originally started as a surf-rock group named The Crossfires.
 However, as they transitioned to folk-rock, they rebranded themselves as The Turtles.

 In 1967, The Turtles made waves with their standout song “Happy Together.”
 The captivating chorus and melodious tunes of this track propelled it to the pinnacle of the Billboard Hot 100, firmly establishing The Turtles’ legendary status in the annals of music.

 Counting Crows is an American rock band.
 Thy got their name from the tradition of counting crows during their migration.
 Their folk rock sound and poetic lyrics have made them a big hit, with several successful albums and a devoted fan base.

 August and Everything After, their debut album, sold over 7 million copies worldwide.
 This blend of alternative and folk rock connected with listeners, launching them to fame.